 Hail from the eastern most province of Canada, but came west with the oil boom in the early 80's.
 While growing up, was always interested in "things military."
 Started playing board wargames at age 12, joined Army Cadets at age 13, and went on to the Reserves and became an Officer in Her Majesty's Canadian Forces.
 Got into computer wargames when a 486-33Mhz with 4MB of RAM was about all the PC anyone needed.
 Became active on the Talonsoft forum and was given an opportunity of a lifetime –to help test Battleground Bull Run.
 In 1999, as Talonsoft was dissolving, received an email from John Tiller in which he said "Glenn, let's keep in touch, you might have a game in you someday."
 Since then, have partnered with Dave Blackburn to create over 20 titles for John Tiller from WWII and the Post WWII periods.

 I was born in Berryville, VA.
 This is in the heart of the Shenandoah Valley.
 I served in the army from 59 – 62.
 I was stationed in southern Germany.
 I was a loader, gunner on the M48's and the M60's.
 I reached PFC.
-I have worked for Avalon Hill, Talonsoft, HPS, John Tiller.
-I worked as the artist in these diff companies.
+I have worked for Avalon Hill, Talonsoft and John Tiller.
 I have played Wargames since "Gettysburg" an AH game.
 I still play many different types of board games, and JT computer games.